danpla/dpscreenocr/doc/manual.md

 ### Unix-like systems

-On Unix-like systems, the process of installing languages differs depending on whether dpScreenOCR was obtained from the package manager or as a TAR.XZ archive.
+On Unix-like systems, the language installation process differs depending on whether dpScreenOCR was obtained from the package manager or as a TAR.XZ archive.
 Note that languages installed for the former will not be visible in the latter, and vice versa.